nucrew67/Bikesharing1/README.md

 ## Summary

-Based on the visualizations above for activities that occurred in New York City, we can summarize:
+We can sum up the activities that took place in New York City based on the visualizations above.

-* Stalls located in heavily concentrated business areas, such as Midtown and Downtown made up the majority of the usage.
-* Subscribers are the primary user.
-* The duration of most trips were under 10 minutes.
+Most of the usage was at stalls situated in densely populated business districts like Midtown and Downtown.

+The main users are subscribers.

+Most travels lasted less than ten minutes.

-In summary, introducing a bike share program in Des Moines, IA may be a good business venture, as long as the program is installed in densely populated areas where mass transportation is highly used and parking is limited.
-However, we would need to review additional data in order to provide a strong case to support this recommendation by adding:
+In conclusion, establishing a bike share program in Des Moines, Iowa, might be a wise commercial decision, provided that the program is set up in densely populated areas where mass transit is heavily utilized and parking is at a premium.
+We would need to examine more information, though, to make a compelling case for this suggestion by adding:

-* Create visualization that maps out usage from starting to ending location to determine the distance traveled.
-Where are users starting their trip from and why?
-Are they using the bike to complete their commute after taking the bus or the train?
-* Add visualization to explore the activity by age group and adding demographic information to identify areas in which bikeshares would most likely be used (i.e. census data).
+To calculate the distance traveled, create a visualization that depicts usage from the starting to the ending locations.
+Where